projectodd/kwsk/README.md

     (Note: The command above will fail the first time but should work if you repeat it)

     kubectl logs $(kubectl get pod | grep hello.*deployment | awk '{print $1}') -c user-container

+### Automated testing

+It's possible to run the upstream OpenWhisk tests against this server using the scripts in the `test/bin` directory.
+They rely on a recent version of minikube started with specific options:

+    ./test/bin/minikube-start.sh
+    ./test/bin/knative-install.sh

+Once you have knative installed, running the tests is simple:

+    ./test/bin/integs.sh

+The default test matching pattern is `system.basic.WskRest*` but you can override that using the `TESTS` environment variable, e.g.

+    TESTS="system.basic.WskRestBasicNode8Tests" ./test/bin/integs.sh

+The latest upstream repo is cloned to `test/openwhisk` so the first time you run `integs.sh` will take a long time due to compilation.
+Subsequent runs will be faster since the `test/openwhisk` directory is not deleted.
+You can manually delete it, of course, to force a rebuild of the latest upstream OpenWhisk.

 ## Implementing the server